azure-ad-b2c/samples/readme.md

 - [Render dynamic dropdown box](policies/selectemail) - For scenarios where you would like to fetch information during the runtime of the authentication flow, and display this data as a dropdown box dynamically for the user to make a selection.
 In this example, a users identifier is sent to an API, which returns a set of emails for them to select.
 The selected email is returned in the token.

 ## Generic enhancements

+- [Delete my account](policies/delete-my-account) - Demonstrates how to delete a local or social account from the directory

 - [Integrating Azure AD B2C with TypingDNA](policies/signin-signup-typingdna) - This sample demonstrates how to integrate TypingDNA as a PSD2 SCA compliant authentication factor.
 Find more about TypingDNA [here](https://www.typingdna.com/).